 Google Alerts emails updates to you with the latest relevant Google results for a query or topic that you have chosen.
 This way you can track what is being said about your business, keep track of your competitors and better understand your traffic sources.
 It’s free and can also be used as an instrument to find opportunities in your market.

 If you want to get more information about your online activities, their effectiveness and results, Google URL builder will help you.
 In Google Analytics, the data about traffic sources is not always 100% reliable, because some people block their browsers from providing information about their surfing.
-With the builder you can capture that data too, and track which of your online campaign or activities generates more traffic for you.
-The tool is simple and free to use.
+With the builder, you can capture that data too, and track which of your online campaign or activities generates more traffic for you.

 Having a startup business, you might be wondering what design to choose for your website, online shop, Facebook application, etc. Deciding it internally is okay, but having an external neutral opinion is always better.
 Verify will help you here – you can upload a landing page, e-mail, banner and then ask users to choose between two designs.
 You’ll get fast feedback.
 The app is paid, but you can choose between different plans according to your needs.